 So before describing how the day eventually started, let me take you back to our disembarkation from the ferry 'Galicia' yesterday.
-Our plan was to empty the freezer and much of the fridge contents in to a cool bag and hiding it in the rear garage locker, just in case the vehicle was searched for meat and dairy produce.
+Our plan was to empty the freezer and much of the fridge contents in to a cool bag and hide it in the rear garage locker, just in case the vehicle was searched for meat and dairy produce.
 This is produce which until Brexit was perfectly safe and acceptable, but now, overnight became a risk to every living Spaniard.
 Unfortunately The Chef, emptying the freezer perched at an awkward angle managed to break the left hand hinge on the drop down freezer compartment door.
 Oh how I laughed.
 Luckily I managed to piece it together without breaking the right hand side and I now face the challenge of gluing two pieces of plastic together, both of which have been chilled down to freezing.
 A challenge indeed.
 I'll tackle it in the near future but not for a few days.
 When we get home I'll have to replaced the broken parts, though heaven knows how much it will cost given that the tiny plastic and metal lock on the top of the fridge door to stop it opening in transit costs twenty-five pounds.

 So back to this morning when The Chef went to the bathroom first for a wash as we didn't have enough water for showers, my having chosen to travel a little bit lighter for the crossing, to be followed by myself who was very much looking forward to a lovely wash and wet shave.
 Minutes later out she came holding the sink plug which wouldn't move up and down in the drainer to which it was still attached basically she's pulled off the whole top section of the plug and drain assembly.
 The bathroom sink had now been put out of action with no top half and the trap and drain pipe hanging limply below it in the cupboard.
 This meant I had to get dressed and go out to the rear garage locker in the hope that I had a new spare in the 'repair' box.
 If I hadn't we were stuffed.
 Thank The Lord, I had one, though it was the larger size which fits the kitchen sink, but by utilising the top half of the old one and the bottom half of the replacement we were back in business.
 I confess I did lift my eyes to the heavens in thanks.